MikolajLH/traffic-lights-simulation/README.md

 4. Iterate over all vertices from step 1. and do
    - if light is green
      - and best clique contains this vertex then skip (stays green)
-     - and best clique doesn't contain this vertex then set it to yellow (vehicles can still move forward on the yellow light)
+     - and best clique doesn't contain this vertex: It is not possible since only cliques that "fully intersect" with the green vertices are allowed.
    - if light is yellow then set it to red
    - if light is red
      - and best clique contains this vertex then set it to green